 Asking follow up questions like ‘What are they doing well/not so well’ helps me to understand what my client views as ‘good’ and ‘not for them’ in terms of business and branding.
 It’s always so interesting to see the answers to this question and it really helps to know who we need to differentiate their business from.

-Often, clients might say a business is similar to them in terms of services, but they want to have a much different feel to their brand so that they're attracting a slightly different customer.
-They may often describe this other businesses brand in words and so it gives me a benchmark and an understanding of what words they use to describe different 'vibes'.
+Often, clients might say a business is similar to them in terms of services, but they want to have a much different feel to their brand so that they’re attracting a slightly different customer.
+They may often describe this other businesses brand in words and so it gives me a benchmark and an understanding of what words they use to describe different ‘vibes’.
+This is really helpful because words sometimes mean different things to different people.

 After working through all the answers my client has given me, having pulled out various snippets that stand out, I will head over to Pinterest to begin to find some imagery that feels like it matches with all the information and come up with a visual direction for the branding.